-Akelarre is hidden up a hillside on Monte Igueldo, a place where people come to gawp and swoon.
+Akelarre is hidden up a hillside on Monte Igueldo, a beguiling place where people come to gawp and swoon.
 It doesn’t take long to get there from the centre of San Sebastián, about 20 minutes by taxi.
 When our driver dropped us off, he revealed that the name ‘Akelarre’ is Basque for a place where witches congregate?
-I’m not sure why the restaurant is named after where witches huddle, but feel free to share if you do!
-What is immediately striking about the venue is the view is of the lush green landscape and the Bay of Biscay is right before you as you look on from colossal decking areas.
+I’m not sure why the restaurant is named after where witches huddle, but feel free to share if you do.
+What is immediately striking about the venue is the view of the lush green landscape – the Bay of Biscay is right before you as you look on from colossal decking areas.
 The views left me wobbly knee’d, but I wasn’t sure if it was the beauty or my vertigo.
 Perhaps both.
 The same scenery can also be seen from the airy dining area.
-The architecture is one of the treasures here, with great use of space, art and labour intensive perfection you see in the interior design.
+The architecture is one of the treasures here, with great use of space, and the art along with labour intensive perfection you will see in the interior design.
 There is wow everywhere.
 Pedro Subijana is the long-standing chef of Akelarre, he’s been in charge since 1975 and is classed as one of the trail blazers of modern Basque cuisine.
-Akelarre received its first Michelin star in 1978, the second in 1982 and a 3rd in 2007, we came from London to eat here, but I’m certain there’s patrons that have come from further afield.
+Akelarre received its first Michelin star in 1978, the second in 1982 and the 3rd in 2007.
+We came from London to eat here, but I’m certain there are patrons that have come from further afield.

 First up from the amuse bouche’s was the re-imagined Bloody Mary served on a crisp white plate with a concave centre.
 What we got was a foamed topped melange of vegetables with a sigh of Bloody Mary flavour.